valwade275/ELIZA/DocumentationForEliza.md

-# Documentation for Therapist Bot <br>
+# Documentation for Eliza
-Below is the documentation for Valerie's Therapist Bot, Eliza.
+Below is the documentation for Valerie's therapist bot, Eliza.

 ## Constants